Geronimo747/Collaborative-Development-Frack-Hub-/README.md

 ### pip install *package*

 ## Initial setup, take note of the administrator password in the console.
-Account for admin is admin@frackhub.com, then the password displayed in console [If you lose it you need to delete then reinitialise the database.].
+Account for admin is admin@frackhub.com, then the password displayed in console.\
+(*If you lose it you need to delete then reinitialise the database*).
 ```
 python set_up_database.py
 ```